-Protected Classes Description Also covered in federal law Race Generally, a member of a group united or classified together based on a common history, nationality or geography.
+Protected Classes Description Also covered in federal law Race ce a common history, nationality or geography.
 Color The color of a person's skin.
 Yes Family Status A household with minor children.
-A person who is pregnant or seeking custody of a child, or is planning adoption or guardianship is included.
+A person who is pregnant or seeking Ye custody of a child, or is planning adoption or guardianship is included.
 Disability Having a physical or mental impairment that substantially limits one or more major life activities, or having a record of, or being perceived as having a disability.
-Sex Sex, gender identity, or failure to conform to sex- or gender-based stereotypes.
-National Origin Generally, a member of a nation by birth or naturalization or having common origins or traditions.
-Religion ligion Sincerely held religious, moral or ethical beliefs and practices.
+Yes Sex, gender identity, or failure to conform to sex- or gender-based stereotypes.
+Yes National Origin National Origin Generally, a member of a nation by birth or naturalization or having common origins or traditions.
+Religion Religion Sincerely held religious, moral or ethical beliefs and practices.
 Marital Status The status of being married, widowed, single, divorced, or separated.
 Ancestry The country, nation or tribe of the identifiable group from which a person descends.
 Source of Income The lawful source of a person's income, including wages, a voucher having monetary value, social security, public assistance or other related payments.
 Sexual Orientation Having a preference for heterosexuality, homosexuality, or bisexuality or having a history of being so identified.
 Age Being at least 18 years of age.

-Protected Classes Description Also covered in federal law Status as a Victir
+Protected Classes Description Also covered in federal law Status as a Victir Status as a Victim of Domestic Abuse, Sexual Assault or Stalking